Lately, you heard the word Colombia regularly in everyday conversations. And as a curious person, you’re wondering

 I’ve got 35 YES and 0 NO. I think you might agree that it’s hard to do better 😉

-Thanks to all the information above, I think you also could now answer the question Is Colombia safe in 2017 & 2018?
+Thanks to all the information above, I think you also could now answer the question Is Colombia safe to travel in 2018?

 I hope you replied Yes ;).
 Otherwise, get out!
 (Joke)